AmazingAng/WTF-Solidity/Languages/en/08_InitialValue_en/readme.md

 ## Summary

 In this section, we introduced the initial values of variables in Solidity.
-When a variable is declared but not assigned, its value defaults to the initial value.
-Variables with different types have different initial values.
+When a variable is declared but not assigned, its value defaults to the initial value, which is equivalent as `0` represented in its type.
 The `delete` operator can reset the value of the variable to the initial value.